 Teddy Lee O’Donnell Sr., age 73, of Perkins, passed away peacefully at home on November 21, 2019.
 Funeral services will begin at 1:30 p.m.
 Wednesday, November 27, 2019 at the Carney High School Gymnasium with burial following in the Perkins Cemetery, Perkins, OK.
 Strode Funeral Home and Cremation is in charge of arrangements.

-To send flowers in memory of Teddy Lee O'Donnell Sr., please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Teddy Lee O'Donnell Sr., please visit our Heartfelt Sympathies Store.

 Born in Fresno, CA. to Charles and Laurl (Cypret) O’Donnell on February 15, 1946, Ted spent most of his life in the Lincoln and Payne county areas.
 He was raised around Stillwater, instilled with values of faith, hard work, and love by his family.
 As a teenager he spent many hours working with his brothers, father, and uncles in the family- run plumbing shop on 12th Street in Stillwater.

 He attended Stillwater schools, becoming a star nose tackle on the 1963 state runner-up football team, and was FFA President upon graduating in 1964.
 That same year Ted joined the U.S. Army National Guard and married Lavena Boyce.
 The marriage gifted Ted with his first three children, Teddy, Jr., Tommy and Kimberly.